List of 2023–24 NBA season transactions: Trades

+To Indiana Pacers Furkan Korkmaz (from Philadelphia); Doug McDermott (from San Antonio); 2024 second-round pick (from Philadelphia); 2029 POR second-round pick (from Philadelphia); Cash considerations (from Philadelphia);: To Philadelphia 76ers Buddy Hield (from Indiana);

+To San Antonio Spurs Marcus Morris Sr. (from Philadelphia); 2029 LAC second-round pick (from Philadelphia); Cash considerations (from Philadelphia);

 Free agents

 The NBA's free agency period began on June 30 at 6 p.m.
 EST.

 Players were allowed to sign new offers starting on July 6 at 12 p.m.
 ET, after the moratorium ended.